criticalmanufacturing/generator-iot/generators/tasksLibrary/templates/README.md

-# Connect IoT - Your Tasks/Converters Custom Package
+# Connect IoT - Your Tasks/Converters Library Package

 Describe your new package here